Astaxanthin: The Antioxidant 6,000 Times Stronger than Vitamin C!

 - Fight inflammation.
 Aging is a disease, and inflammation is at the core of it.
 Inflammation is considered to be a leading cause of serious illnesses such as cancer, heart attack, and diabetes.
-Astaxanthin is a potent anti-inflammatory substance that can attack these problems at their roots.
+Astaxanthin is a potent anti-inflammatory substance that can attack these problems at its roots.

 The recommended daily dosage of Astaxanthin is 4 milligrams (mg).
 This amount is sufficient to obtain Astaxanthin's benefits.
 However, remember that anything less will probably not be nearly as useful.
 Good food sources for Astaxanthin are wild salmon, crab, shrimp, crawfish, lobster, red trout, carrots, red peppers, and other red-pigmented vegetables and fruits.